In this post, we will write about three ways to get your hero to make a stand.

 1. A Relentless Antagonist

-Use a villain who will not wait for things to happen.
-He will force your protagonist to fight or surrender.
-He could do this physically, or he could manipulate him into a situation where the protagonist is forced to make a choice.
+Use an antagonist who will not wait for things to happen.
+They will force your protagonist to fight or surrender.
+They could do this physically, or they could manipulate the protagonist into a situation where they are forced to make a choice.
 This adversary will block escape routes and remove your hero’s lifelines.
-The villain could threaten the protagonist’s life, or the life of someone he cares about.
-He could spread rumours and tell lies about the hero and force him to lose his wife, his home, his job.
+The villain could threaten the protagonist’s life, or the life of someone they care about.
+They could spread rumours and tell lies about the hero and force them to lose a spouse, a home, or a job.

 2. Lock The Doors

-Put your protagonist in a setting where she is forced to confront the antagonist.
+Put your protagonist in a setting where they are forced to confront the antagonist.
 This is also a great way to introduce setting without boring your reader.
 If you make the environment part of the problem, it becomes easier to describe it.
-You can place them in a social setting, like the protagonist’s daughter’s wedding, where it is not easy for her to walk out.
-You can literally let the antagonist lock her up somewhere, or you can place the adversaries on a train or a plane.
+You can place them in a social setting, like the protagonist’s daughter’s wedding, where it is not easy for them to walk out.
+You can literally let the antagonist lock them up somewhere, or you can place the adversaries on a train or a plane.

 3. Set The Timer

-If you do show me that your character has backbone, and that he or she is prepared to fight, I will probably enjoy your book.
-If you can show me how he or she changes and grows as a person, I will like it even more.
+If you show me that your character has backbone, and that they are prepared to fight, I will probably enjoy your book.
+If you can show me how they change and grow as a person, I will like it even more.
 Even if they try and fail, I will know that there was something worthwhile in them.